makspll/bevy_mod_scripting/docs/src/ScriptPipeline/pipeline.md

 - Allowing async steps in the process

 The new pipeline works like this:
-- A set of systems in `PostUpdate` "filter" incoming `ScriptAttachedEvent` and `ScriptDetachedEvent`'s as well as `ScriptAssetModifiedEvent`'s (some generated from asset events, others from component hooks).
+- A set of systems in `PreUpdate` "filter" incoming `ScriptAttachedEvent` and `ScriptDetachedEvent`'s as well as `ScriptAssetModifiedEvent`'s (some generated from asset events, others from component hooks).
 The filtered events are wrapped in `ForPlugin<P>(inner)` events based on the language of the underlying event's.
 - A set of other systems then converts those into active `ScriptMachine`'s
-- Then inside the `ScriptProcessingSchedule<P>`, which is only run if there are active machines, we tick each machine until it either errors or reaches its final state.
+- Then inside the `ScriptProcessingSchedule<P>`, which is only run in `PreUpdate` if there are active machines, we tick each machine until it either errors or reaches its final state.

 ## Script Machines